Art

 By the third year Art becomes an option subject, giving pupils a further year of studying Art before making a decision about GCSE choices.

-In Year 9 we review students’ skills to date and access the students who enter the school at 13+, through a series of drawing and observational exercises.
+In Year 9 we review pupils’ skills to date and access the students who enter the school at 13+, through a series of drawing and observational exercises.
 From this we develop all pupils’ skills through differentiated teaching and learning, with a focus on traditional skills and creativity.
 We also focus on developing pupils’ analytical skills through written and verbal studies of artists, individual and peer work, focusing on the use of appropriate artistic terminology.
-Pupils complete the ‘Portraiture and Embellishment’ project where they explore the work of artists and designers to produce a body of work based on the theme.
-Leading to exploration of the self, represented by traditional portraiture combined with embellishment and decoration, this leads into a graphic Pop Art project as the year continues.
+Pupils complete the ‘portraiture’ project where they explore the work of artists and designers to produce a body of work based on the theme.
+Leading to exploration of the self, represented by traditional portraiture, this leads into a graphic pop art project as the year continues.

 Year 10 and 11, GCSE | option subject

-At GCSE John Lyon follows a Fine Art syllabus allowing pupils and teachers to focus on the development of traditional drawing and painting skills alongside more contemporary disciplines including graphics, animation, print and 3D work.
+At GCSE we follow a fine art syllabus, allowing pupils and teachers to focus on the development of traditional drawing and painting skills alongside more contemporary disciplines including graphics, animation, print and 3D work.
 Knowledge and understanding of art, craft and design are developed through research, the development of ideas and making activities work from first-hand experience and, where appropriate, secondary source materials.
 We encourage personal exploration and experimentation with both ideas and media.
-All GCSE Art pupils receive excellent access to the School’s studios at lunchtime and after school.
+All GCSE Art pupils receive excellent access to our studios at lunchtime and after school.

 GCSE REQUIREMENTS

 – No specific academic requirements.
 Pupils should have good drawing skills and be able to express themselves visually in a variety of ways.
-Pupils who opt for Art should realise that it is an extremely demanding course with four to six hours’ work per week.
-A high level of commitment is required.
+A high level of commitment is required, and pupils who opt for Art typically work four to six hours per week on the course.

 EXAMINATION BOARD